dginst/dginst.github.io/img/logo/README.md

 ---
 layout: readme
 title: "DGI Logo and Icon"
-subtitle: "Different versions of the DGI logo and icon"
+subtitle: "Different versions of our logo and icon"
 permalink: /logo/
 ---

 ### Color

 Our gold is:

 * RGB 241 175 9
 * HEX f1af09
 * CMYK 0 27 96 5